SatyamV7/Serializer.js/README.md

 ---

-Configuration options (detailed)
+## Configuration options (detailed)

 All defaults are conservative and safe; change them to suit your use case.

-depth number – Maximum recursion depth before the serializer prints a class placeholder.
+`depth`: number – Maximum recursion depth before the serializer prints a class placeholder.
 Default: Infinity.

-indent number – Spaces per level when pretty-printing.
+`indent`: number – Spaces per level when pretty-printing.
 Ignored when compact: true.

-deterministic boolean – When true, keys (including symbol keys) are emitted in a stable order and keys are escaped as strings.
+`deterministic`: boolean – When true, keys (including symbol keys) are emitted in a stable order and keys are escaped as strings.

-accessors boolean – When false (default), getter/setter properties are reported as [Getter] / [Setter] strings; when true the serializer invokes them and serializes the result (may have side effects).
+`accessors`: boolean – When false (default), getter/setter properties are reported as [Getter] / [Setter] strings; when true the serializer invokes them and serializes the result (may have side effects).

-maxLength number – Truncate long arrays/sets/maps/objects and append a and N more items... indicator.
+`maxLength`: number – Truncate long arrays/sets/maps/objects and append a `and N more items...` indicator.

-compact boolean – When true, produce a single-line compact representation.
+`compact`: boolean – When true, produce a single-line compact representation.

 Note: configure() accepts an object with the above fields.
 Passing a partial object leaves other options unchanged.

-Examples:
+### Examples:

 // Limit depth to 3
 const s1 = new Serializer({ depth: 3 });